jamflcgh/edesigner_core/README.md

 LRL_edesigner_core

 eDESIGNER is an algorithm used to enumerate comprehensively DNA encoded library designs and select the ones giving a minimum number of library members that fulfill at the same time a pre-defined heavy atom distribution profile.
+Detailed explanation of eDESIGNER can be found in Martín, A., Nicolaou, C.A. & Toledo, M.A.
+Navigating the DNA encoded libraries chemical space.
+Commun Chem 3, 127 (2020). https://doi.org/10.1038/s42004-020-00374-1.

 edesigner_core is a suit of scripts written in python.
 We have used eDESIGNER with the following dependencies: python 3.6.5, rdkit 2017.09.3, pandas 0.23.4 and numpy 1.15.1.
 All other modules are custom written and provided within the package.
 The scripts were run in a linux workstation with 8 processors running redhat enterprise linux version 7.6.